bluerobotics/ardusub-gitbook/operators-manual/button-functions.md

 - relay_1_off: Sets the pin configured by the *RELAY_PIN* parameter to output LOW
 - relay_1_toggle: Toggles the state of the pin configured by the *RELAY_PIN* parameter

-- relay_1_on: Sets the pin configured by the *RELAY_PIN2* parameter to output HIGH
+- relay_2_on: Sets the pin configured by the *RELAY_PIN2* parameter to output HIGH
-- relay_1_off: Sets the pin configured by the *RELAY_PIN2* parameter to output LOW
+- relay_2_off: Sets the pin configured by the *RELAY_PIN2* parameter to output LOW
-- relay_1_toggle: Toggles the state of the pin configured by the *RELAY_PIN2* parameter
+- relay_2_toggle: Toggles the state of the pin configured by the *RELAY_PIN2* parameter

+- relay_3_on: Sets the pin configured by the *RELAY_PIN3* parameter to output HIGH
+- relay_3_off: Sets the pin configured by the *RELAY_PIN3* parameter to output LOW
+- relay_3_toggle: Toggles the state of the pin configured by the *RELAY_PIN3* parameter

 ### Servo Control